earthly/website/blog/_posts/2021-03-12-on-yaml-discussions.md

   - Articles
 author: Adam
 ---
-## Highlights From The Comments On The YAML Article

 My article about how [YAML makes a bad programming language](https://blog.earthly.dev/intercal-yaml-and-other-horrible-programming-languages/) [^1] generated a lot of great discussions online.

 Here are some highlights, lightly edited: